p-karwowski-dev/mpc_revewer/README.md

 4. **Set up webhooks in GitLab or GitHub**:

-   Add a new webhook according to the git, replacing {your-tunnel-url} with your public url.
+   Add a new webhook to the git, replacing {your-tunnel-url} with your public url.

    ```bash
    https://your-tunnel-url.trycloudflare.com/webhook/gitlab